LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 However, when running with a single-process single-thread executor like :class:`~libertem.executor.inline.InlineJobExecutor`, multiple threads can be used.
-This is particularly relevant to optimize performance for live processing in `LiberTEM-live <https://libertem.github.io/LiberTEM-live/>`_ since that may only be using a single process.
+In some cases this might be advantageous in combination with the inline executor.
 The thread count for many common numerics libraries is set automatically by LiberTEM, see :attr:`~libertem.udf.base.UDFMeta.threads_per_worker`.
 For other cases the thread count on a worker should be set by the user according to